RyunMi/DE-MOOT/README.md

 Please understand if there are any discrepancies.

 ## Citation
-If our work help to your research, please cite our paper, thx.
+If our work help to your research, please cite our paper, thank you.
 ```
 @INPROCEEDINGS{9852530,
     author={Mi, Kerun and Gu, Hai and Liu, Jiacheng and Yang, Liu},